ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

   - player kills
   - team kills
   - own deaths
+- Statistics will be shown at the end of a match
 - Overlays
   - shield and health bar
   - Players with their kills